 The Marilyn Segal Early Childhood Studies Center is comprised of every endeavor at Nova Southeastern University which impacts the wellbeing, education and health of young children.
 The center’s mission is to enhance the quality of life for children and families.
-It includes everything from the NSU University School Preschool to the pediatric services provided by NSU Health Clinics.
+It includes everything from the Baudhuin Preschool and NSU University School Preschool to the pediatric services provided by NSU Health.

 The Marilyn Segal Early Childhood Studies Center showcases the programming, research and scholarly activities in the field of early childhood and special education, and demonstrates the overarching vision that integrates all participating centers.
 It serves as an example of the university's commitment to outreach, professional development, research, curriculum, policy and leadership development initiatives.

 The Center preserves the legacy and spirit of Dr. Marilyn “Mickey” Segal who was a visionary and advocate for young children.
 Over her 30-year tenure, Mickey created the first Broward County Head Start, the University School, and the Family Center at NSU where she served as dean, educating children and families, mentoring future professionals and serving the community.

 NSU’s College of Psychology and Abraham S. Fischler College of Education and School of Criminal Justice offer degree programs that can be focused on early childhood needs and provide students with hands-on opportunities to earn clinical hours working with this population.